jillb/In-The-House/wp-content/plugins/si-contact-form/readme.txt

 If you have any question about the Schedule Meetings feature please contact support@vcita.com

 == Changelog ==

+- Fixed error logic for attachment permissions.
+- Fixed form posting issues caused by cached pages or session timeout issues.

+= 3.1.8.1 =
+- (02 Feb 2013) - Fixed multiple forms on same page was broken.
+- fixed ReferenceError: VC_FSCF_set_cookie is not defined.

+= 3.1.8 =
+- (30 Jan 2013) - removed PHP sessions and replaced with a built-in WP session method: WP Session Manager by Eric Mann.
+- added border formatting of HTML email where it displays user info.

+= 3.1.7.3 =
+- (27 Jan 2013) - fix passing Passing query string parameters to contact form page feature.
+- fix Notice: Undefined variable: ctf_redirect_enable.
+- change to securimage_ctf class name for CAPTCHA.

+= 3.1.7.2 =
+- (19 Jan 2013) - fix a parse error when akismet is enabled.
+- fix error when the  form is called from PHP shortcode method.
+- display a more helpful error when checkbox is not configured properly.

+= 3.1.7.1 =
+- (18 Jan 2013) - fix a few critical errors such as "illegal characters in POST", Notice: Undefined index si-contact-form.php on line 1016, and users cannot send the form a 2nd time.

+= 3.1.7 =
+- (17 Jan 2013) - major fix for compatibility with JetPack, SFC Like, and other plugins that modify "The content".
+- fixed all "Could not read CAPTCHA token file" errors.
+- fixed redirect not working when other plugins modify "The content".
+- fixed "Your message has been sent" message not displaying when other plugins modify "The content".
+- fixed vCita cookie was setting even if vCita is disabled.
+- fixed some false "Invalid Input" errors on form input sanitization.
+- PHP sessions are utilized and required now.
+- removed the CAPTCHA temp folder since PHP sessions are always used now.
+- PHP session cookie now uses HTTPOnly mode for better security (PHP 5.2.0 and up)
+- added click back button and send again prevention trap, when you try to do that, it will show a blank form.
+- changed message sent redirect from javascript to meta refresh in HTML header.
+- removed the last of the CAPTCHA audio code.
+- removed the setting "Use captcha without PHP session".
+- other bug fixes.

+= 3.1.6.3 =
+- (09 Jan 2013) - fixed message sent HTML when redirect is disabled.

+= 3.1.6.2 =
+- (08 Jan 2013) - fixed redirect query vars bug caused by 3.1.6.1
+- fixed a couple PHP errors caused by 3.1.6.1
+- fixed some field labels had a semicolon outside of the translatable text.
+- fixed styles left required indicator alignment.
+- fixed to allow HTML in "Required field indicator" setting.
+- added redirect message is inside a border when form border is enabled.
+- added new setting "CSS style for redirecting message".
+- added more help links for css settings on form edit page.
+- required field indicators are now styled by the setting "CSS style for required field text", so now it controls both the message and the indicators the same.

+= 3.1.6.1 =
+- (06 Jan 2013) - added new setting "Enable honeypot spambot trap".
+Enables empty field and time based honyepot traps for spam bots.
+For best results, do not enable unless you have a spam bot problem.
+Does not stop human spammers, Akismet should be enabled for that.
+- Many security improvements and code cleanup.
+- Autoresponder email is renamed to Confirmation email.
+- Border label can now be disabled by deleting the "Border label" setting.
+- Removed geekmail mail send function, you can still use WordPress or PHP.
+- Email field is now type=text instead of type=email because too many themes did not style for it.
+Version 4.0 will have an option to select this.

+= 3.1.6 =
+- (23 Dec 2012) - fix form action URL is now compatible with qtranslate plugin with multi-lingual pages, so the correct /de/ /en/ language url is used.
+- fixed checkbox-multiple alignment issue on some themes.

+= 3.1.5.8 =
+- (11 Dec 2012) - added announcement about the Fast Secure Contact Form 4.0 project.

+= 3.1.5.7 =
+- (04 Dec 2012) - Fix uninitialized error on vCita code.
+- Powered by link will open in new window.
+- Added support for Fast Secure Contact Form Newsletter plugin addon.
+- Use correct comment_type = contact-form for Akismet API call.
+- Improve visual style of rating stars.

+= 3.1.5.6 =
+- (03 Nov 2012) - Fix HTML entity problem in multiple email list.

 = 3.1.5.5 =
 - (06 Aug 2012) - Fix so permissions of the captcha temp folder is not changed.